Jean Mann: Parliamentary career

-During her seat she focused on issues that affected low-paid women, housewives and their families.
-She also campaigned for improved regulation of flammable textiles fabrics, having lost her own child to a housefire.
-However, the 1950s were a tough time politically for the Labour Party, Mann opposed the Left-wing Bevanites, meaning in 1953 she secured her seat on the NEC.
-However she stood down in 1959 after coming under attack from the right-wing of the party, having defended and voted against the expulsion of Aneurin Bevan.

-She recognised that housing provision in her constituency was inadequate and addressed the issue in her maiden speech.
+Mann recognised that housing provision in her constituency was inadequate and addressed the issue in her maiden speech.
 She was quoted stating that the housing situation was “as bad as it possibly can be”, but that the saddest feature “is that which arises when a young woman is about to be confined", during a debate on 25 October 1945.

+On 19 February 1947, Mann introduced the epithet "twerp" to the House of Commons when referring to a character in the popular radio comedy programme It's That Man Again, during a debate on supplementary estimates.

-Mann secured the Coatbridge seat in 1945 and focused on issues that affected low-paid women, housewives and their families.
-Fire safety was of great importance to her as she had lost one of her own children in a fire.
-In 1959, she successfully campaigned for better regulation on flammable textile fabrics.
-The 1950s were turbulent years for Labour, with rows erupting once again between the left and the right of the party.
-Mann’s opposition to the left-wing Bevanites helped to win her a seat on the NEC in 1953, but when, two years later, she voted not to expel Aneurin Bevan from the party for disloyalty– a move that displayed both her independence and strength of character—she came under attack from the right wing of the party.
-She stood down at the 1959 election.
+During her time in parliament she focused on issues that affected low-paid women, housewives and their families.
+Fire safety was of great importance to her, as she had lost one of her own children in a fire and, in 1959 she successfully campaigned for better regulation on flammable textile fabrics.
+The 1950s were, however, turbulent years for Labour, with rows erupting once again between the left and the right of the party.
+Mann’s opposition to the left-wing Bevanites gained enough approval from right-wing trade unionists to help her secure a seat on the party's NEC in 1953, but when, two years later, she voted not to expel Aneurin Bevan from the party for disloyalty–a move that displayed both her independence and strength of character—she came under attack from the right wing of the party.
+She stood down at the 1959 general election.